dianetc/zigthesis/README.md

 taken directly from the initial commits of the very popular [Hypothesis library](https://github.com/HypothesisWorks/hypothesis)

-Similar to falsify in Hypothesis, you give it a predicate and a specification for how to generate arguments to that predicate and it gives you a counterexample.
+Similar to falsify in Hypothesis, you give it a predicate and a specification for how to generate arguments to that predicate, and it gives you a counterexample.

 Currently, test cases can be added in `tests/test_falsify.zig`.
-To get started by building and running test examples:
+Get started by building and running test examples via:

 ```bash
 zig build